casteval includes several scoring funcions, such as

 more than one pair of quantiles is requested, then the returned data

-frame will contain an additional column named pair
+frame will contain an additional column named pair, which

 will indicate which quantile pair each score corresponds to.